fommil/netlib-java/README.md

 * [Breeze](https://github.com/scalanlp/breeze) for high performance linear algebra in Scala (builds on top of `netlib-java`).

-In `netlib-java`, pure Java implementations of BLAS/LAPACK/ARPACK are provided by:
+In `netlib-java`, implementations of BLAS/LAPACK/ARPACK are provided by:

-* [F2J](http://icl.cs.utk.edu/f2j/) to ensure full portability
+* [F2J](http://icl.cs.utk.edu/f2j/) to ensure full portability on the JVM
 * self-contained native builds using the reference Fortran from [netlib.org](http://www.netlib.org)
 * delegating builds that use (potentially machine optimised) system libraries